 If you find yourself stepping into Microsoft’s code while debugging your own, you may soon be overwhelmed by the unfamiliarity of it.
 Consider that I’ve been immersed in this stuff for years.
-It’s my source material.
+I don’t have Microsoft’s source code but their binary code is my source material.
 Much of what you see at this site is alternative documentation of Microsoft’s code.
 If you’re lost in that code, there’s every chance that I’ve been in there before and I can help you out of it now.

 A long-standing specialty is kernel-mode programming, especially of file-system filter drivers and of device drivers for disk I/O. For years there was not much sign of that specialty here at this site, because this site is for free publication of research into Windows for the public interest, not for showing professional (and thus confidential) work that’s done in your interest.
 But look now at the Kernel section!

 One subject that is much on display at this site is the Windows Shell (including Microsoft’s adaptation of it to support Internet Explorer).
 Very few Windows programs of any substance do not depend on the Windows Shell.
 Yet much is undocumented and a lot more is under-documented.
-For most of the history of Windows, it is often because of something new in the Windows Shell that new versions of Windows programs from Microsoft have a new, distinctive and even useful appearance.
+When new versions of Windows programs from Microsoft have a new, distinctive and even usefully attractive appearance, the reason has often been that Microsoft’s programs use something new (and only partly documented) in the Windows Shell.
 If you want that your programs can do some of the interesting things you see in, say, List-View groups and footers in the Windows Explorer from Windows Vista, then the large amount of information I have published here for free may be enough to get you going.
 But the nature of writing, let alone for a freely accessible website, is that I write up only a tiny proportion of what I find.
 If you want that the rest of what I find is put to use working for you, then you have to ask.

 Although I regard as folly the notion that closed-source software can usefully be studied only by trying to reconstitute the missing source code, I haven’t been studying software for 30-something years without having developed some translation skills.